jiffij/PlantTraits-ensemble/README.md

 # PlantTraits-ensemble

 This is the implementation of the VIT-MHA ensemble model participating the PlantTraits2024 Challenge.
-We ranked top 10% in Kaggle Leaderboard by the time of submission.
+We ranked <strong>top 10%</strong> in Kaggle Leaderboard by the time of submission.

 ![Alt text](imgs/kaggle-leaderboard_Page_1.png)
 ![Alt text](imgs/kaggle-leaderboard_Page_2.png)